Skip to content

 Forests of the World

-Head upstairs to learn about the connection between people and forests, and how they interact around the world.
+Head upstairs to learn about the connection between people and forests and how they interact worldwide.
 “Travel” to different regions throughout the exhibit, meeting humans who face first-hand the struggle to keep forests in their regions sustainable.

 Kid-Friendly Fun